shini4i/argo-watcher/.github/CONTRIBUTING.md

 A rejected PR after a weekend of work is a bad experience for everyone.
 A two-message issue thread prevents it.

+**Security vulnerabilities are the exception: do not open an issue.** Report them privately as described in the [Security Policy](SECURITY.md).

 ## What Will Not Be Merged

 Low-value drive-by pull requests are closed without detailed review: